Boundary Bald Mountain mountain guide

 The view from the summit is AMAZING, even on a hazy day.
 I can’t wait to go up there this winter.
 I wouldn’t take the hiking trail in winter, though; the snow gets deep enough that you could easily be walking on a cornice without knowing it.
 A better route is bushwhacking up the westernmost spur starting at the base of Notch Rd.
 The going is smooth for the most part.
 You will want snowshoes, preferably on the large size for your weight because the snow can be soft and very deep - as in 6-10’ or deeper on the lee (south) side.
 Total distance from the bottom of Notch Rd to the summit is about 2 miles, depending on how direct a route you take.

-Click here to submit your own climbing note for Boundary Bald Mountain
+Click here to read 1 more climbing note for Boundary Bald Mountain or submit your own

 Select Boundary Bald Mountain Location Map Detail: